-Brian earned a J.D., magna cum laude, from Rutgers School of Law—Camden and a B.A. from Georgetown University.
+Brian earned a J.D., magna cum laude, from Rutgers School of Law and a B.A. in Business Administration with a concentration in Finance from Georgetown University.
 While in law school, he was a Notes and Comments Editor for the Rutgers Law Journal and co-founded the Rutgers Business Law Association.
 He also served as a legal intern for the Honorable Theodore McKee, U.S. Court of Appeals for the Third Circuit, the Honorable Reggie Walton, U.S. District Court for the District of Columbia, the Honorable Jack Sabatino, Superior Court of New Jersey—Appellate Division, and the Honorable Carol Higbee, Superior Court of New Jersey.

 Rutgers School of Law, Camden